votesapp/cirrus/README.md

 ### What is Votesapp?

-Votesapp is a web and mobile app designed to create a unique and engaging experience, along with a sound method, for allowing groups and crowds of people to reach consensus.
+Votesapp is a web and mobile app designed to create a unique and engaging experience, along with a sound method, for allowing groups and crowds of people to easily and representatively reach consensus.